viren1993/javascript/reactjs/1-React Fundamentals.md

 Controlled Component: React controls form input using useState.
 Uncontrolled Component: Uses ref to access DOM values directly.

-Q: What's the difference between controlled and uncontrolled components?
-A: Controlled components use React state to manage form inputs.
-Uncontrolled components use refs to get values from the DOM directly.

 ✅ 5.
 Event Handling in React
 - Events are camelCased (onClick, onChange)
 - No need for addEventListener